openoakland/funding-public-safety/src/spending.md

 ---

-Measure Z funds are distributed across several city departments:

-- 3% to audit and evaluate the programs funded by the measure, including management of the Oversight Commission
-- $2 million to the Oakland Fire Department
-- 60% of the remaining funds to the Oakland Police Department for the staffing of specific roles and programs
+Measure Z funds are distributed across several city departments.
+Three percent of the funds are held to audit and evaluate the programs funded by the measure, including management of the Oversight Commission.
+Another $2 million goes to the Oakland Fire Department each year.
+Of the remaining funds, 60% goes to the Oakland Police Department for the staffing of Community Resource Officers (CROs) and Community Resources Teams (CRTs).
+The remaining 40% goes to the Department of Violence Prevention (DVP).

-- 40% of the remaining funds to be spent on community-focused violence prevention and intervention services and strategies
+{% include "dataviz-agency-spending.njk" %}

 ### Money spent on Measure Z strategies